-GATE 2021 would contain questions of THREE different types in all the papers:
+GATE 2022 may contain questions of THREE different types in all the papers:

-(i) Multiple Choice Questions (MCQ) carrying 1 or 2 marks each, in all the papers and sections.
+(i) Multiple Choice Questions (MCQ) carry 1 or 2 marks each, in all the papers and sections.
 These questions are objective in nature, and each will have choice of four answers, out of which ONLY ONE choice is correct.